-Yes, we provide e-mail support by Contacting SCOPE Support.
+Yes, we provide e-mail support by.
 E-mail support is free for the new purchasers and anyone with an ongoing maintenance contract.
 Our support office will respond to your queries within 48 hours of your request.

 Phone support is also available on request - please contact us for our charge rates.